-Our bootcamps run year round, on a rolling basis.
+Our bootcamps run year round, most on a rolling basis.
 Our part-time courses run every 6-12 weeks.

-You can see all upcoming start dates when submitting your application!
+Pro tip: you can see all upcoming start dates when submitting your application.

 Why is your Bootcamp only 12 weeks?

-12 weeks has proven to be the ideal balance to absorb the material, practice your skills and get employed, all while being able to maintain the pace, intensity and immersive nature of bootcamp.
+12 weeks has proven to be the ideal balance to absorb the material, practice your skills and prepare for your job hunt, all while maintaining the pace, intensity and immersive nature of bootcamp.

 Immigration requirements change regularly, so please visit the Citizenship and Immigration Canada (CIC) website at www.cic.gc.ca for the most up-to-date information.

-As the program is 30 weeks in length, all international students will need to apply for a study permit.
+As the Web Development Flex Program is 30 weeks in length, all international students will need to apply for a study permit.

 A students can work off campus (up to 20 hours) and full-time (40 hours per week) during scheduled academic breaks without a Work Permit as long as they meet all of these requirements:

 If they have registered for a program that includes a co-op, it is suggested that they should be applying for a Co-op Work Permit at the time of filling out your Study Permit application.